LearnOnDemandSystems/docs/lod/lod-lab-developers/shared-labs/how-can-i-create-shared-labs-and-schedule-a-shared-labs-class.md

 ## Create the course in the LMS

-Notify the Skillable Course Requests Team at https://lod.one/help to set up the course.
+Notify the Skillable Course Requests Team at https://skill.info/support to set up the course.
 Specify the following information:

 - Name of course
-- Name of Lab Series in LOD
+- Name of Lab Series in Skillable Studio
 - Name of Participant labs to add as Lab Activities to the course.

 >[!KNOWLEDGE] Shared - Environment labs do not need to be added to the course.